nest/nest-simulator/doc/guides/nest2_to_nest3/nest2_to_nest3_overview.rst

 Masks
 ^^^^^
-The ``volume`` mask is removed with NEST 3.0, you can use ``box`` mask instead.
-The ``volume`` mask was only in NEST for backward compatibility, in fact the two masks are identical, except for the name.
+In NEST 3.0, the mask ``volume`` got removed, as the same mask was already available under the name ``box``.
+The former was only an alias available in NEST for backward compatibility.

 Retrieving distance information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^